 - Content metrics: See how your workers interact with posts, files, or pages you share.
 You can track important metrics such as reach, impressions, likes, comments, and link clicks.

 - Communication flows: View how many team members communicate with others using the employee app.
 Visualize the growth in communication and changes in relationships over time to keep a tab on your organization’s employee engagement.

 - Internal trends: Get an overview of trending posts and topics in the employee feed to understand which content performs best and when.

 This allows you to uncover who your promoters of engagement are, and who’s in line with your company’s mission and values.
-It rewards you with a feedback loop where you are capturing your employees’ inner voice – insights that aren’t explicitly communicated to you – and integrating that into your output.
+You can capture the insights that aren’t explicitly communicated to you – and integrate that into your next steps.

 This data can help you detect feelings of disengagement early on and do a root cause analysis before they become a serious problem, affect productivity and quality of work, and increase your turnover rate.

 Ensure that you also measure the adoption rate for your employee app.
 A high adoption rate can be indicative that your employees are engaged in their roles and understand the value that a new tool is bringing to the business.
 You may see differences in app usage trends between the office and frontline workers.
 If that is the case, add questions surrounding employee app usage in the next employee survey.

 If you’re looking for an employee app that’s designed for frontline organizations, check out Blink.
 This all-in-one platform gives:

 - Frontline workers access to the people, processes, communications, and applications they need to do their jobs — all through their corporate or personal devices.